EllaKaye/basepenguins/README.md

 community, especially in educational contexts, and as an [alternative to the `iris` dataset](https://journal.r-project.org/articles/RJ-2022-020/).
-Including the data in R makes it more widely available, and easier to get started with, especially for new R users, and for use in teaching.
+Including the datasets in R makes them more widely available, and easier to get started with, especially for new R users, and for use in teaching.

-The versions of these data frames in R’s datasets package use some shorter column names than the palmerpenguins equivalent.
+The version of `penguins` in R’s **datasets** package use some shorter column names than the **palmerpenguins** equivalent.
 The differences
 are:

 - `bill_dep` instead of `bill_depth_mm`